Limit cycle enumeration in random vector fields: Introduction

 where \be p(x,y) = \sum_{1 \leq j+k \leq d} a_{j,k} x^j y^k \ee and \be q(x,y) = \sum_{1 \leq j+k \leq d} b_{j,k} x^j y^k \ee are random polynomials with the vector of coefficients sampled uniformly from the $d(d+3)$-dimensional Euclidean unit ball $\displaystyle \left\{ \sum_{1 \leq j+k \leq d} (a_{j,k})^2 + (b_{j,k})^2 \leq 1 \right\}$, and where $\e=\e(d) =\frac{1}{40\pi\sqrt{d}}$.

 Using complexification and pluripotential theory, Brudnyi showed \cite{Brudnyi1} that, with $F$ as in \eqref{eq:Brudnyi}, the average number of limit cycles of the system $\binom{\dot{x}}{\dot{y}} = F(x,y)$ residing within the disk $\DD_{1/2}$ is $O((\log d)^2)$, which was later improved to $O(\log d)$ in \cite{Brudnyi2}.
-We suspect that this can be further improved to $O(1)$ based on the result below showing almost sure convergence of the limit cycle counting statistic for a slightly modified model, where the vector of coefficients is sampled uniformly from the cube $[-1,1]^{d(d+3)}$ rather than from the unit ball of dimension $d(d+3)$.
-A natural reason to prefer the cube is that it represents independent sampling of coefficients.
+We conjecture that this can be further improved to $O(1)$ based on the result below showing almost sure convergence of the limit cycle counting statistic for a slightly modified model, where the vector of coefficients is sampled uniformly from the cube $[-1,1]^{d(d+3)}$ rather than from the unit ball of dimension $d(d+3)$.
+While we suspect sampling from the cube to lead to similar asymptotics as sampling from the unit ball, a natural reason to prefer the cube is that it represents independent sampling of coefficients.
 Note that we relax the smallness of the perturbation allowing $\e = \e(d) \rightarrow 0$ at an arbitrary rate as $d \rightarrow \infty$.

 \begin{thm}[limit law for the perturbed center focus] Let $p,q$ be random polynomials of degree $d$ with coefficients sampled uniformly and independently from $[-1,1]$, and suppose $\rho < 1$.
 Suppose $\e = \e(d) \rightarrow 0$ as $d \rightarrow \infty$.
 Let $N_d(\rho)$ denote the number of limit cycles situated within the disk $\DD_{\rho}$ of the vector field